riddhimap/globe_temperature/README.md

 ## Details of the files included

 - **calculate_GT_example.ipynb**
-  *A Jupyter notebook demonstrating how to calculate Globe Temperature (GT) using the `_wbgt.py` script and CORDEX data.
+  *A Jupyter notebook demonstrating how to calculate Globe Temperature (GT) using the `_wbgt.py` script and EURO-CORDEX data.
 It shows data loading, pre-processing, and the use of xclim.*

 - **_wbgt.py**
   *A Python module implementing the calculation of WBGT, Globe Temperature (Tg), and Natural Wet Bulb Temperature (Tnwb) following Kong et al. (2022) and using physical equations.
 Used as a backend for the notebook and other scripts.*